a0m0rajab/Open-FSMVU/README.md

-> To Add later :
+To Do list :
+- [ ] first semester lessons
+- [ ] second semester compleete lessons .
+- [ ] third semester compleete lessons .
+- [ ] forth semester compleete lessons .
+- [ ] information about university

-> Why its useful to read it .
+- [ ] Why its useful to read it .

-> how to use this repo
+- [ ] how to use this repo

-> how can you help
+- [ ] how can you it help

-> where are our students
+- [ ] where are our students

 # discrete-structure
 Discrete structure is a lesson in the computer engineering at university  .